e-kibet/Zoho-Automation/explanation.md

 Zoho Desk a SaaS application is used to read data from the Requests spreadsheet and to automatically create a support ticket containing this data.

 ## Hotkey Triggers
-Since this is an attended automation, it was further enhanced by the use of a hotkey trigger (Pressing ALT+S keys on the keyboard) to stop the automation
+Since this is an attended automation, it was further enhanced by the use of a hotkey trigger (Pressing ALT+S keys on the keyboard) to stop the automation.